liu3zhenlab/bio_scripts/k-mer/kmer_reads_asm/README.md

 ### kmer_reads_asm
-A pipeline to search reads harboring k-mers for de novo assembly.
+A pipeline to identify and assemble reads harboring k-mers.

 #### Prerequirement
 1. seqtk